AcademySoftwareFoundation/OpenColorIO/_sources/userguide/baking_luts.txt

 point/linear-light images as is common in compositing software)

-The second issue is there is no simple way to load a simple 1D or 3D LUT into Photoshop (and it's API does not make this easy either!)
+The second issue is there is no simple way to load a simple 1D or 3D LUT into Photoshop (and its API does not make this easy either!)

 A working space
 +++++++++++++++